China says had good cooperation with India in Nepal quake

 China had good communications with India, whether on the ground or via the Chinese embassy in India, Huang said.

-"China and India are Nepal's neighbors, and we have a responsibility to help them overcome their difficulties and rebuild their home," he added.
+"China and India are Nepal's neighbours, and we have a responsibility to help them overcome their difficulties and rebuild their home," he added.

 China will keep cooperating with India and work with the international community in this regard, Huang said.